hakan-duman-acad/article-soybeans-forecasting/README.md

 # Forecasting Soybean Production in Turkey: A Comparative Analysis of Automated and Traditional Methods

+The full text of the article related to this study can be accessed via the following link: <https://dergipark.org.tr/en/pub/iutbd/issue/85235/1494324>

+Please cite this study if you use it in your research as follows:

+Duman, H. (2024).
+Forecasting Soybean Production in Turkey: A Comparative Analysis of Automated and Traditional Methods.
+Agro Science Journal of Igdir University, 2(1), 90-102.

 ## Abstract

 Turkey’s climate and soil are well-suited for oilseed crops, which are